adscorp100/mdhomecarebuild/src/content/services/disability-home-support-services.md

 - **Mental Health Conditions**: Additional support for psychological wellbeing
 - **Complex Care Needs**: Multiple or high-level support requirements

-###
+### NDIS Support in {suburb}

-NDIS Support in {suburb}We are a registered NDIS provider serving the {suburb} community.
+We are a registered NDIS provider serving the {suburb} community.
 Our services can be accessed through:

 - **NDIS Self-Managed**: You manage your funding and choose our services
 - **NDIS Plan-Managed**: Your plan manager processes payments for our services